Criminal Defense

 While adult trials focus on punishment and may involve the possibility of incarceration, the juvenile justice system emphasizes rehabilitation.
 It may require community service or other forms of restorative justice for successful outcomes.

-Frequently Prosecuted Offenses In Juvenile Courts: Examining Trends And Impact
+Frequently Prosecuted Offenses In Juvenile Courts: Examining Trends and Impact

 The juvenile court frequently prosecutes various juvenile offenses, such as: